 When Scott Maclennan wrote Checkfront three exceptionally heartwarming reviews, I was at a loss for how to thank him.
 He returned to say that “we have been good to him,” and that in Nepal, where his volunteer program operates, “it’s called karma.”

-In our short phone call, I was surprised by the amount of new things I had learned.
+In our short phone call, I was surprised by a number of new things I had learned.

 He realized that there’s no reason people can’t “book a volunteer the same way you book any other inventory item.”
 Since he began scheduling consultations online he has received feedback saying, “I decided to book [my trip] through you… because you were the fastest to reply to me out of all the people I contacted.”
 That’s because using the notifications feature, Maclennan has his system set so that it sends out an email immediately after a booking is made.
 This simple idea establishes a commitment and brings an idea to life.

-Each reviewer places getting to know the women at HerFarm above all else as their favourite part of the journey.
+Each reviewer places getting to know the women at HerFarm above all else as their favorite part of the journey.